-- The DSA must not interfere with the Rakuten Advertising tracking technology, advertiser’s web-based links, other web-based advertisements, or other commercial offerings.
+- The DSA must not interfere with the Supplier tracking technology, advertiser’s web-based links, other web-based advertisements, or other commercial offerings.

 - The DSA must not force clicks or “cookie stuff”.
 The DSA must not insert a cookie onto the user’s computer without the user knowingly taking an action that results in the cookie being placed.